opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 	<li>85.
 Whether an appeal to the Court of Appeal is to be heard by a 2 or 3 Judge Court of Appeal</li>
 	<li>85A.
 Whether an appeal to the Court of Appeal is to be heard by 5 or any greater uneven number of Judges</li>
 	<li>85B.
 Leave of the Court of Appeal or the Appellate Division to receive further affidavits in relation to an application to strike out a notice of appeal</li>
+	<li>85C.
+Applications that may be made either to the General Division or an appellate Court</li>
 	<li>86.
 Quantum of security to be provided under Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021</li>
 	<li>86A.
 Appeals Information Sheet for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<li>87.
 Filing of records of appeal, core bundles and written Cases for civil appeals under Order 56A, Rules 8 and 9 and Order 57, Rules 9 and 9A of the Rules of Court</li>